Evaluating Visual Properties via Robust HodgeRank: Conclusions

-\section{CONCLUSIONS}
+From another perspective, Fig.\ref{fig:diffshoes} gives us a fine-grained comparison between the outlier detection result generated by LASSO+L2 (LBI resp.)
+Note that all the positive instance IDs are at most 20, while the negative instance IDs are all greater than 20.
+This means that all the pairs located at the lower-left corner in the plots are essential outliers.
+Correspondingly, both LBI and LASSO+L2 could roughly pick out the majority of the outliers following this spirit.
+The blue boxed points show that they only disagree with each other at two pairs, all of which lie in the border across normal and noisy observations.

+\section{Conclusions}

-In this paper, we propose a framework of robust ranking with pairwise comparison data on graphs, based on the principle of Huber's robust statistics.
-Outlier detection can be formulated as a LASSO optimization problem which looks for sparse approximations of cyclic ranking projection in Hodge decomposition.
-Simple and scalable algorithms are proposed with Linearized Bregman Iterations which are less biased than LASSO.
+In this paper, we propose a framework of robust ranking for visual property evaluation, based on the principle of Hodge Decomposition.
+Theoretically, we find that outlier detection can be formulated as a sparse approximations of cyclic ranking projection in Hodge decomposition, which can be solved using Huber LASSO.
+Moreover, we propose another simple and effective method with Linearized Bregman Iterations to reduce the bias and automatically choose model parameters.
 Statistical consistency theory is established for both cases.
-Experimental studies are conducted with both simulated examples and real-world data.
-Our results suggest that Linearized Bregman Iteration is a promising computational tool for robust ranking with large scale crowdsourcing data.
+Experimental studies are conducted with both simulated examples and real-world crowdsourcing data for visual property evaluation.
+Our results suggest the efficacy of our proposed methods.